-Wende has over 15 years of professional experience in the communications and information technology fields to include creative direction, content development and managment, writing, editing, strategic communications, social media management, PR and media engagement, vendor outsourcing and management, process development, and web-based application development.
-She currently holds dual roles at the University of Virginia: Communications Manager for both the Center for Engineering in Medicine and the Department of Mechanical and Aerospace Engineering.
+Wende has over 15 years of professional experience in the communications and information technology fields to include creative direction, content development and managment, writing, editing, strategic communications, social media management, PR and media engagement, vendor outsourcing and management, process development and web-based application development.
+She is currently the communications manager for the engineering-for-health research area, including the Center for Engineering and Medicine, and the Department of Mechanical and Aerospace Engineering.

 Center for Engineering in Medicine Advisory Board

 Peggy Shupnik, Senior Associate Dean for Research, School of Medicine

 Susan L.R.
 Barker, Associate Dean for Research, School of Engineering